 And political risk insurance is an ideal way to help minimize this risk when expanding to emerging markets, particularly when coupled with a trade credit insurance policy.

-A political risk insurance policy will help protect you from any unforeseen political events, while your trade credit policy will protect you if you if one of your customers goes bankrupt or defaults on their payments to you.
+Your insurance policy will help protect you from any unforeseen political events, while your trade credit policy will protect you if you if one of your customers goes bankrupt or defaults on their payments to you.

 This allows you to build your company more quickly, and expand into emerging markets that your competitors may be avoiding.
 In turn, this leads to higher profits – and a stronger, more diversified business.